fsantanna-no/p2p-tml-paper/rita-24/response.md

     (b) in which scenarios it appears,
     (c) what are the challenges to overcome, and
     (d) what are the common implementation techniques.
+The text is too long to fit here and can be found in the paper or link above.

 -------------------------------------------------------------------------------